amoiiir/supplycart_interview/README.md

 1. No usage of tailwind css and vue.js for this project
 2. There is no payment method for users to see their paid items
 3. Users are unable to buy more than 1 quantity
+4. Did not host this project to any website as there is confilct using vue.js and tailwind.css

 Regards,
 Muhammad Amir Hamzah